MuqarrabG/Whatsapp-Mockup/app/server/calls.md

     - to do
         - needs a timeSent field to be added to the message object

-### POST /db/groups/:group/post
+### PUT /db/groups/:group/:message/edit
-    - adds a new message to a specific group
+    - Replaces the content of the specified message
     - body must be a JSON object with the format:
     {
-        content: (String),
+        content: (String)
-        authorId: (Int)
     }
     - untested
         - contact me if you have an error with it

-### PUT /db/groups/:group/:message/edit
+### POST /db/groups/:group/post
-    - Replaces the content of the specified message
+    - adds a new message to a specific group
     - body must be a JSON object with the format:
     {
-        content: (String)
+        content: (String),
+        authorId: (Int),
+        timestamp: (Time)
     }
     - untested
         - contact me if you have an error with it